A de facto couple has the same rights as a married couple.

 - The relationship is or was registered as a prescribed kind of relationship (for example, in Queensland, pursuant to the Relationships Act 2011 (Queensland));

 2. The de facto relationship has ended (meaning that the desire to end the relationship has been communicated from one partner to the other); and

 3. The time limit has not expired.

 Once the above conditions are satisfied, the court will consider entitlements.
-For further information, see the four step process.

 If you are in a de facto relationship and would like to protect your entitlement moving forward, you might wish to enter into a binding financial agreement (what might be more commonly known as a cohabitation agreement).